Android 12L deep dive: Documenting every change in Android’s update for larger screens

 Android 12L Release Date

 Although Google states that it has “been careful not to introduce any breaking changes” for app developers in the 12L release, the company will not update Google Play’s target API level requirement to mandate targeting API level 32.
 However, there are still several notable changes that app developers need to account for, especially if they plan to build applications that target tablets, foldables, or Chromebooks.
 Device makers that design or manufacture tablets or foldables should also look at what Google is building for Android 12L, even though we can expect few changes to the current compatibility requirements, as the update includes many UI changes and features that Google recommends be adopted or extended.
-Several device makers have already announced that they will bring some Android 12L features to their existing large screen devices; Samsung, for instance, said it will enable activity embedding on the Galaxy Z Fold 3.

 User Interface Changes in Android 12L